tvooo/dbr-essay/presentation/presentation.md

 ![left](library.jpg)

-So, we used this paper cup ideation method and it served us really well.
+* We used the *paper cup* ideation method, and it served us really well
-It was inspired by a method
+* It was inspired by a workshop by *Unsworn Industries* with Malmö Library during Dar’s TP1
+*

 * * *